Togakushi and Soba

 Each of the 28 participating restaurants

 Togakushi is easily accessible from Nagano City via the Togakushi line.
 There is one bus going roughly every hour, starting from 6:57.
 From Nagano Station, take bus 70 from bus stop 7 (see image below) and after about an hour you will arrive at Togakushi Chusha, where there are plenty of restaurants as well as the tourist information center near the bus stop.

-When purchasing a ticket in Nagano, the ticket includes a round trip to Togakushi from Nagano Station or Zenkoji Daimon, and allows you 5 days of unlimited bus rides in the Togakushi Kogen area.
-You can purchase this ticket at the Nagano Station Information Center (aka ALPICO Kotsu Nagano Sta.
-Ticket Office) or book a ticket online here.
+The Togakushi Shrine Excursion Ticket includes a round trip to Togakushi from Nagano Bus Terminal, Nagano Station or Zenkoji Daimon, and allows you 5 days of unlimited bus rides in the Togakushi Kogen area.

 In addition, this ticket gives you discounts at certain places in the Togakushi (and Nagano City) area as well, so it is highly recommended if you want to get the best value.